 What is conjunctivitis?

-Conjunctivitis refers to inflammation of this conjunctiva tissue.
-The conjunctiva is a mucous membrane, similar to the lining of the mouth and nose.
-This membrane, a layer of epithelial cells with mucus-secreting cells, covers the eyeball and lines the eyelids.
+Conjunctivitis refers to inflammation of the conjunctiva tissue.
+The conjunctiva is a mucous membrane like the lining of the mouth and nose.
+This membrane covers the white part of the eyeball and lines the eyelids.

 Dogs have a third eyelid, or nictitating membrane, in the inner corner of the eye, which is also covered by conjunctiva.
-In healthy dog, the conjunctiva of the eyelids is not readily visible and has a pale, pink color.
+In healthy dogs, the conjunctiva of the eyelids is not readily visible and has a pale pink color.
 When conjunctivitis occurs, the conjunctival membranes become red and swollen.

 What are the clinical signs associated with conjunctivitis?

-The most common clinical signs of conjunctivitis include discharge from the eyes (cloudy, yellow, or greenish), squinting or excessive blinking, and redness or swelling around the eyes.
+The clinical signs of conjunctivitis are discharge from the eyes (cloudy, yellow, or greenish), squinting or excessive blinking, and redness or swelling around the eyes.
 Conjunctivitis often involves both eyes, but only one eye may be affected in certain conditions.
 Conjunctivitis may occur with other clinical signs such as nasal discharge, sneezing, or coughing.